Fr8org/Fr8Core/Docs/ForDevelopers/OperatingConcepts/UIInfrastructure.md

 Example: The .NET SDK approach to declaring UI needs Here's the code used to declare the UI for the Get Tasks Activity in the Asana Terminal:
 ![](activityUI.png)

+The .NET SDK defines a class called ActivityUI, that is inserted into each Activity class.
+It derives from StandardConfigurationControlsCM, which is the basic manifest of UI Controls.
+For each UI Control that Fr8 supports at the JSON level, a corresponding POCO has been defined in the SDK, and the Activity Designer simply creates the objects that they need.
+All packaging and serialization is handled automatically.